Weather of 2010: Xynthia

 51 were killed, 59 injured and 12 were missing in France, 6 killed in Germany, 3 killed and 2 severely injured in Spain, 1 killed in Portugal, 1 in Belgium, 1 in the Netherlands and 1 in England as heavy rainstorms hit the Bay of Biscay and central France on the 27th.
 Winds of up to 140 km/h caused chaos as the storm moved from Portugal up through the Bay of Biscay, while a maximum gust of 228 km/h in Spain and 241 km/h in France were recorded.
 Both Belgium and Denmark were hit by heavy rainstorms overnight as the windstorm moved further northeast.
 The storm system moved across the Massif Central into the Brittany peninsula, and areas of France bordering Belgium and Germany were on alert for heavy rain and high winds.
-An Italian was also injured when a hurricane-force wind capsized his yacht off the coast of Portugal.
-The French President Nicolas Sarkozy expressed his condolences to relatives of victims, and said that he would visit the stricken area on Monday.
 The French Prime Minister François Fillon said France would formally declare the storm a natural disaster, freeing up funds to help communities rebuild themselves.
-Rail services were severely affected in northern Spain and a number of trains in western France were delayed because of flooded tracks in southern and western France.
+Rail services were severely affected in northern Spain and a number of trains in western France were delayed because of flooded tracks.
 British Airways canceled several flights and Air France said 100 of its flights had been canceled from Charles de Gaulle airport in Paris.
 Wind speeds hit 175 km/h at the top of the Eiffel Tower, French radio reported on the 28th.
 The French meteorological service said that shortly after 1700 local time (1600 GMT) the storm passed into Germany, Belgium and the Netherlands, and there also were reports of high winds in the Swiss Alps on March 1.
-Spain's Canary Islands, particularly La Palma, Gran Canaria and Tenerife, were also hit by the storm, although there was no great damage.
+Spain's Canary Islands, particularly La Palma, Gran Canaria and Tenerife, were also hit by the storm.
 The French Departments of Vendée and Charente-Maritime were in ruins and over 1 million homes lost electricity supplies.
 Television, radio and mobile phone service were also disrupted in some places.

 On February 28, the French storms killed 7 people who drowned in various villages in the Vendée region, while 3 seniors and a child were found dead in Charente Maritime near La Rochelle.
 A man was killed by a falling tree branch in the south-western town of Luchon, where winds reached 90 mph.
 At least five other people were reported missing and dozens others injured and a kid died in Northern Portugal 5 people were missing and 1 was injured in Aytre.
 The French Interior Minister Brice Hortefeux declared the storm as a natural catastrophe.
 The Météo France meteorological service predicted the storm was by then heading towards Denmark.